What a software supply chain attack means for your Statamic website

 AI is now finding the bugs, on both sides

 That cuts both ways.
-In the wrong hands, the same capability lets attackers dig old, dormant bugs out of the packages your site depends on and build working exploits faster than ever.
+In the wrong hands, the same capability lets attackers dig old, dormant bugs out of the packages your site may depend on and build working exploits faster than ever.
 The barrier to pulling off a sophisticated attack just dropped.

 What this means for your site

-You cannot opt out of using dependencies; nobody builds a real website without them.
-What you can do is stay current, watch for compromised packages, and avoid installing brand-new releases the moment they appear, which is when poisoned versions do the most damage.
+There is no opting out of dependencies; nobody builds a commercial website without them.
+What matters is that whoever looks after your site stays current, watches for compromised packages, and holds off on brand-new releases until they have proven safe, which is exactly when poisoned versions do the most damage.

 That is steady, unglamorous work, and it is easy to let slide until something breaks.
 Keeping dependencies patched, monitored, and defended is a core part of my regular maintenance work, so a story like Axios or Shai-Hulud is something I am already watching for, not something you have to find out about the hard way.

 A software supply chain attack is not a reason to panic about open source.
-It is a reason to treat the code you depend on as seriously as the code you write yourself.
+It is a reason to make sure the code your website is built from is looked after as carefully as the site you can actually see.